dustinpfister/videoground/README.md

 ## What the goals are with this project

 When it comes to what the goals are in terms of adding features there is only so much that I might want to add.
 If I do keep working on this I am going to end up completing the core set of features that I want.
 Once that is done I am going to want to be a little more reserved about adding features, choosing to move forward with features that I only really truly want and need.
-In fact as of r3 I would say I am all ready at a point where the goal is to just refine the features that I all ready have in place.
+In fact as of r3 I would say I am all ready at a point where the goal is to just refine the features that I all ready have in place for the most part.